National Grid plc research snapshot

 information Richness

 A-level information richness.
-National Grid has a long public record, a detailed FY2025/26 annual report, regulatory disclosures in the UK and United States, published results, broad market coverage, and third-party financial and quote data.
+National Grid has a long public record, the FY2026 annual report published May 14, 2026, a full-year results call with updated five-year guidance, AGM 2026 materials, regulatory disclosures in the UK and United States, and current third-party quote, statistics, and financial data.

 bias Check

-The main AI bias risk is treating electrification and data-center demand as automatic shareholder value.
-The reverse check is whether capital spending earns its allowed return after financing costs, regulatory decisions, customer-affordability pressure, project delays, and dilution.
+The main AI bias risk is treating the GBP 70 billion investment plan and AI and data-center demand as automatic shareholder value.
+The reverse check is whether record capital spending converts into allowed returns above funding costs, and whether leverage, dilution, regulatory settlements, and affordability pressure erode per-share value.

 ai Confidence

-High for FY2025/26 reported revenue, earnings, cash, debt, share count, market-cap math, and moving-average snapshots.
-Medium for forward valuation ranges because exchange rates, rate decisions, financing conditions, and regulatory outcomes can change quickly.
+High for FY2026 reported revenue, earnings, operating profit, cash, debt, share count, market-cap math, and moving-average snapshots.
+Medium for forward valuation ranges and scenario outputs because exchange rates, interest rates, regulatory outcomes, and project execution can change quickly.

 investment Certainty

 Medium.
-The networks are essential and regulated, but the investment outcome depends on a large multiyear capital program, leverage management, execution, political acceptance of customer bills, and the returns eventually permitted by regulators.
+The networks are essential and regulated and the growth pipeline is unusually visible, but the investment outcome still depends on funding a large multiyear capital program, allowed returns, execution, affordability politics, and the GBP to USD rate.

 Quick verdict table